rng-guy/NFSMWBartender/README.md

 * If the feature set is enabled, the following `pursuitlevels` VltEd parameters are ignored because the feature set fulfils their intended purposes with much greater customisation: `cops`, `HeliFuelTime`, `TimeBetweenHeliActive`, and `SearchModeHeliSpawnChance`.

+* In each Heat level's `pursuitsupport` VltEd entry, ensure that every HeavyStrategy enabled is specified exactly once (e.g. there is not a second HeavyStrategy 3), and that there is no more than one LeaderStrategy enabled; otherwise, their `Duration` VltEd parameters might be misread.

 &nbsp;

 **Helicopter (de / re)spawning** (`BartenderSettings\Advanced\Helicopter.ini`):